JavDaGreat/epic-chat/README.md

 * **User Authentication:** Secure login/registration system powered by Firebase.
 * ** Public Chat Rooms:** Engage in one-on-one conversations or join group chats.

-**Learning with Firebase:** This project serves as a hands-on way to explore Firebase's real-time database and authentication capabilities.
+**Learning Firebase:** This project serves as a hands-on way to explore Firebase's real-time database and authentication capabilities.

 ## Getting Started
  1. clone the github Repå